 Breakfast in the hotel.
 Five-hour bus tour to Montserrat Mountain.

-Benedictian Monastery: Santa Maria de Montserrat is a Benedictine abbey, located on the mountain of Montserrat, at a height of 1236 meters.
+- Benedictian Monastery: Santa Maria de Montserrat is a Benedictine abbey, located on the mountain of Montserrat, at a height of 1236 meters.
 The monastery was founded in the 10th century and still functions to this day, housing over 150 monks.
-The Escolania, or Montserrat’s Boys’ Choir, is one of the oldest in Europe, and performs during religious ceremonies and communal prayers in the basilica.
+The Escolania, or Montserrat’s Boys Choir, is one of the oldest in Europe, and performs during religious ceremonies and communal prayers in the basilica.

-Black Madonna (Virgin of Montserrat): Our Lady of Montserrat, or the Virgin of Montserrat, is a statue of the Madonna and Child venerated at the Santa Maria de Montserrat monastery on the Montserrat Mountain.
-She is the Patron Saint of Catalonia, an honor she shares with Saint George (Sant Jordi in Catalan).
-La Moreneta, or the little dark one is due to the dark color of the statue's face.
+- Black Madonna: Our Lady of Montserrat, or the Virgin of Montserrat, is a statue of the Madonna and Child venerated at the Santa Maria de Montserrat monastery on the Montserrat Mountain.
+She is the Patron Saint of Catalonia, an honor she shares with Saint George (Sant Jordi in Catalan). ''La Moreneta'', or ''the little dark one'' is due to the dark color of the statue's face.
 It is a common belief that if you touch her hand, your wishes will come true.
-The queues are quick, taking approximately 10-15 minutes.

-There is a small market near the Monserrat Abbey where you can buy local products produced by locals themselves.
+- There is a small market near the Monserrat Abbey where you can buy local products produced by locals themselves.
 These include liquors, cheeses, and honey – many of which are produced by the monks that live nearby.